censorship-no-archive/ceno1/SECURITY.md

 circumvention tools fail (see [alternative tools](https://learn.equalit.ie/wiki/I_want_to_learn_about_circumventing_Internet_censorship)).

+**Note:** This document contains general information on CENO security and is addressed at CENO client users.
+Bridge nodes operators should read [these recommendations](/doc/secure-bridge.md) for running a secure CENO bridge.

 # What do you mean by secure?

 In this particular project we care about and define herein your: